49ers Super Bowl history: When is the last time San Francisco made it to, won the Super Bowl? - NBC Sports

-Despite losing both QBs Trey Lance and Jimmy Garoppolo to season-ending injuries, the San Francisco 49ers found a way to clinch the franchise’s first division title since 2019 with a 21-13 win over the Seattle Seahawks in Week 15.
+Despite losing both QBs Trey Lance and Jimmy Garoppolo to season-ending injuries, the San Francisco 49ers found a way and a new weapon in QB Brock Purdy–who was the last pick in the 2022 NFL Draft–to clinch the franchise’s first division title since 2019 with a 21-13 win over the Seattle Seahawks in Week 15.

 RELATED: What to know about Super Bowl 2023 – Date, location, halftime performance info, and much more